Surendiran2003/Local-RAG-LLM/README.md

 - NVIDIA GPU - For GPU use, otherwise we will use CPU
 - *Python* version 3
 - Also ensure you have enough disk space of above 15GB and better if 20% of your overall disk space is empty
-- git to clone the following repo
+- git to clone the following repo `git clone https://github.com/Surendiran2003/Local-RAG-LLM.git`

 ### Install ollama :
 -> `cd local_llm/ollama`